burke-software/django-admin-export/README.md

 django-admin-export
 ===================

-Generic export to xls action for Django admin interface.
-It's meant for fast and simple exports and lets you choose the data to export.
+Generic export to XLSX/HTML/CSV action for the Django admin interface.

+Meant for fast and simple exports and lets you choose the data to export.

 Features
 --------